ralna/GALAHAD/doc/Julia/rst-dir/llsr_functions.rst

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in $A$, if used, in the sparse co-ordinate storage scheme.
+		- is a scalar variable of type INT that holds the number of entries in $A$, if used, in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes.

 	*
 		- A_row

-		- is a one-dimensional array of size A_ne and type Int32 that holds the row indices of $A$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size A_ne and type INT that holds the row indices of $A$ in the sparse co-ordinate storage scheme.
 It need not be set for any of the other schemes, and in this case can be C_NULL.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type INT that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
 It need not be set when the dense or diagonal storage schemes are used, and in this case can be C_NULL.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be C_NULL.

 .. index:: pair: function; llsr_import_scaling
 .. _doxid-galahad__llsr_8h_1a75f3108d65fc8100776af18f6adf4c2c: